-Welfare, health and safety of pupils - safeguarding [ISSR Part 3, paragraph 7]
+Welfare, health and safety of pupils - safeguarding and safeguarding of boarders [ISSR Part 3, paragraphs 7 and 8; NMS 8]

 Safeguarding policy

 - 2.1 The school meets the requirements. - 2.2 The school has an appropriate policy for safeguarding which provides suitable arrangements to safeguard and promote the welfare of pupils at the school.